Abercrombie & Fitch: Marketing, advertising and brand identity

-A&F was once known for its sophisticated racy marketing photography by Bruce Weber.
-It was black and white and set outdoors, usually with partially nude males and females for an increased tone of sexuality.
-The company promotes its casting sessions, models, and photo shoots in the "A&F Casting" feature on its website.
-The website also provides a gallery of current photography.
-Framed copies at company stores will sometimes name the model and store.
+Abercrombie & Fitch was once known for its sophisticated racy marketing photography by Bruce Weber.
+Photos were mostly black and white and set outdoors, usually with partially nude males and females for an increased tone of sexuality.
+The company promoted its casting sessions, models, and photo shoots in the "A&F Casting" feature on its website.
+The brand was also notable for utilising partially nude men and women as store greeters in the 2000s and early 2010s.
+Echoing the entertainment-based, high-class-aspirational approach L Brands' Les Wexner used to fuel the 1980s-2010s growth of Victoria's Secret, Abercrombie & Fitch CEO Mike Jeffries called A&F's previous brand image a "movie" because of the "fantasy" that plays out in-store.

-The company's brand image is heavily promoted as an international casual luxury lifestyle concept.
-The company began cultivating a far more upscale image after the 2005 opening of its Fifth Avenue flagship store alongside Prada and other upscale retailers.
+The company's previous brand image was heavily promoted as an international casual luxury lifestyle brand.
+The company began cultivating a far more upscale image after the 2005 opening of its Fifth Avenue flagship store alongside Prada and other premium retailers.
 Having for years used high-grade materials in the manufacture of its merchandise, and pricing them at "near-luxury" levels, the company introduced the trademark Casual Luxury as a fictional dictionary term with multiple definitions such as "[using] the finest cashmere, pima cotton, and highest quality leather to create the ultimate in casual, body conscious clothing," and "implementing and/or incorporating time honored machinery ...to produce the most exclusive denim..."
-This upscale image has allowed it to open stores in international high-end locations and further promote the image by pricing its merchandise at almost double the American prices.
+This upscale image allowed Abercrombie & Fitch to open stores in international high-end locations and reaffirm its premium brand positioning by pricing its merchandise at almost double the American prices.

-Echoing the entertainment-based, high-class-aspirational approach L Brands' Les Wexner used to fuel the 1980s-2010s growth of Victoria's Secret, Abercrombie CEO Mike Jeffries has called A&F's brand image a "movie" because of the "fantasy" that plays out in-store.

-Following a lighter earnings announcement in August 2014, A&F shifted its business strategy a degree to trendier styles and faster production processes, effectively embracing fast fashion while retaining its upmarket prestige in contrast to its competitors.

-In 2018, Abercrombie successfully shifted its target market to an older demographic to include not just younger adults but older adults as well.